 Building awareness about learning disabilities and the need for early intervention

-Exposing children with learning disabilities to teaching techniques in reading and spelling
+Introducing innovative teaching techniques in reading and spelling

 Conducting seminars and workshops

-Eastern India’s first International Conference ‘D.A.R.E to Win’ in December 2013, had eminent educationalists from the Teachers’ College, University of Colombia, USA and Kolkata, India address delegates from all over India and overseas.The next edition of D.A.R.E to win is scheduled for December 2015.
+Eastern India’s first International Conference ‘D.A.R.E to Win’ held in December 2013, had eminent educationalists from the Teachers’ College, University of Colombia, USA and Kolkata, India .The second edition was held on in December 2015 and the next international conference will be held in 2020.

 OUR PROPOSED PROGRAMMES

 Setting up a training centre to help conduct and develop training programmes for teachers, aimed at sensitisation and remedial solutions is the key area for Kolkata.

 Our focus is on assisting mainstream schools set up resource rooms capable of identification, assessment, development and implementation plans for children with special needs to provide inclusive and holistic school education.

 Conducting conferences to enable researchers, clinicians, parents, teachers, psychologists and educational therapists is going to be our key area by 2020.

 Working for the support of the state government and educational boards to make changes in education laws, choice of subjects, examination concessions and facilities will be our focal point.